wp-plugins/rvg-optimize-database/readme.txt

 == Frequently Asked Questions ==

 = How can I change the settings of this plugin? =
-* WP Admin Panel &raquo; Settings &raquo; Optimize DB Settings'.
+* WP Admin Panel &raquo; Optimize Database.
+Then click the 'Change Settings'-button.
 There you can define the maximum number of - most recent - revisions you want to keep per post or page and some more settings.

 = How do I run this plugin? =
-* WP Admin Panel &raquo; Tools &raquo; Optimize Database.
+* WP Admin Panel &raquo; Optimize Database.
 Then click the 'Start Optimization'-button.
 * Click the 'Optimize DB (1 click)' link in the Admin Bar (if enabled)

 = Why do I see 'Table does not support optimize, doing recreate + analyze instead' while optimizing my database? =